Why We Verify Ventilation

 system of ventilation.

-some to rethink their methods.
 Mixing exhaust vent types is a serious

 mistake that is made on most roof tops.
 Some will say that it makes